 - Tuesday School with Rev. Dr. Jace Broadhurst is held every Tuesday evening from 5:00 to 6:30 in our main building.
 It is also available on-line via Facebook live and also through Zoom.

 - Sarah Circle is held the third Thursday and Lydia Circle is held on the fourth Thursday of each month.

 This is a group of people who regularly pray for individuals within the congregation when requests are shared.
 In addition, members of Prayer Partners gather in the sanctuary before Sunday service to lift up the pastor and the worship time.
 They also “travel” around the church facilities to pray over the various rooms that will be used for classes and nursery care.

 Northminster Women seek to support the mission of NPC–across the street and around the world–through fellowship, prayer, and Bible study.
 Their goal is to “bear witness to God’s Kingdom of love and justice in the name of Jesus Christ.”
 To support this purpose, fellowship circles meet monthly to study scripture and pray.
 As a means of supporting a variety of missions, Northminster Women sponsor a special Thank Offering in the fall as well as several luncheons and fundraisers through the year.

-Prior to COVID-19 restrictions, youth activities were held on Wednesday afternoons and evenings for junior high and high school students.
-For a time, these activities continued via Zoom meetings; however, they have recently been discontinued.
-We believe this ministry is an important facet in the life of our church, and NPC is currently in need of a Director of Student Ministries.
+Youth activities are held on Thursday evenings for junior high and high school students.
+We believe this ministry is an important facet in the life of our church.

 Morning Star Fresh Food Ministry